Goa, Camarines Sur: Isarog Agta Language

 In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
 One of these languages in the Isarog Agta language which has an estimated speaker of 5 people in the year 2000.
 The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
 If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.

 The Isarog Agta people live within the circumference of Mount Isarog, though only 5 of them still know their indigenous language.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification, but have distinct language and belief systems unique to their own culture and heritage.

 Economy

 Goa is a bustling commercial center in the Partido area.
-It has local restaurants such as Jollibee, Biggs, Baker's Plaza and others.
-It has 2 shopping malls LCC Mall and 101 shopping center.
-It has several banks the largest is BDO.
+It has 2 shopping malls LCC Mall and 101 Shopping Center.
+It has several banks as well.

-It has 2 radio stations that broadcast all across Camarines Sur extending to some parts of Camarines Norte, and Albay.
+It has 3 radio stations that broadcast all across Camarines Sur extending to some parts of Camarines Norte, and Albay, The 99.3 Kakampi Partido, 94.5 Favorite Music Radio, 87.7 Brigada News FM.

 Due to Goa's geography it has become a commercial center and also a stop for tourists going to Caramoan islands, Partido islands or Catanduanes.